§1 Information about the collection of personal data

 - Operating system and its interface

-(02) In addition to the aforementioned data, cookies are stored on your computer when you use our website.
-Cookies are small text files that are stored on your hard drive assigned to the browser you are using and through which certain information flows to the location that sets the cookie (here by us).
+(02) In addition to the data mentioned above, cookies are stored on your computer when you use our website.
+Cookies are small text files stored on your hard drive assigned to the browser you are using and through which certain information flows to the location that sets the cookie (here by us).
 Cookies cannot execute programs or transmit viruses to your computer.
-They serve to ensure that Internet offer more user-friendly and effective overall.
+They serve to ensure that the internet offer is more user-friendly and effective overall.

 c) Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.
 You can delete the cookies in the security settings of your browser at any time.

-f) The Flash cookies used are not recorded by your browser, but by your Flash plug-in.
+f) The Flash cookies used are not recorded by your browser but by your Flash plug-in.
 We also use HTML5 storage objects that are stored on your device.
-These objects store the required data regardless of the browser you are using and do not have an automatic expiry date.
-If you do not want the Flash cookies to be processed, you must install an appropriate add-on, e.g. B. the Adobe Flash killer cookie for Google Chrome.
+These objects store the required data regardless of your browser and do not have an automatic expiry date.
+If you do not want the Flash cookies to be processed, you must install an appropriate add-on, e.g., B. the Adobe Flash killer cookie for Google Chrome.
 You can prevent the use of HTML5 storage objects by using private mode in your browser.
 We also recommend that you regularly delete your cookies and browser history manually.

 §4 Further functions and offers on our website

 (01) In addition to the purely informational use of our website, we offer various services that you can use if you are interested.
-For this purpose, you will generally have to provide further personal data which we use to provide the respective service and to which the aforementioned data processing principles apply.
+For this purpose, you will generally have to provide further personal data, which we use to provide the respective service and to which the data mentioned above processing principles apply.

-(03) We may also disclose your personal information to third parties when we offer promotions, sweepstakes, contracts or similar services in conjunction with partners.
-You will receive further information on this when you enter your personal data or in the description of the offer below.
+(03) We may also disclose your personal information to third parties when we offer promotions, sweepstakes, contracts, or similar services in conjunction with partners.
+You will receive further information on this when you enter your personal data or in the offer description below.